trmet/Learning-Python/README.md

-Here are some basic functions that I have learned using Python.
+Here are some basic Python functions that I learned using Codeacademy